Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 6. Yugi Lost 4000 Life Points Before Kaiba

 This one's a bit weird because the movie actually follows the game's rules.
 Just like in regular duels, Kaiba's bout against Yugi has both duelists begin with 8000 life points.
 What's strange is that for many years, most anime duels (even the later ones of the original series) only give each combatant 4000 life points, quickening matches into manageable chunks.

 Had Yugi and Kaiba fought under the standard anime template, Yugi would have lost since he took 4000 life points before Kaiba.
 Also, Kaiba never lost 4000 life points in his match against the Pharaoh's hologram, meaning he would have won both bouts with the regular format.
 Yet another convenient alteration that just happened to work for Yugi.

 7. Kaiba Still Had a Face-Down Card

 As we saw earlier, one card can and often does make all the difference.
 After all, how many anime fights have we seen where the duel's outcome hinged upon a single card?
 Often, characters lose once they simply have no further plays to make face-downs are typically (and conveniently) exactly what a character needs, allowing for exciting comebacks.

 Right before the match cut off, Yugi had directly attacked Kaiba with Dark Magician, which (if the attack were successful) would have reduced Kaiba's life points to zero.
-However, Kaiba still had an unrevealed face-down card left, likely a trap.
-Had the writers chosen to, it would have been easy and believable to make this card counter Dark Magician—whether a "Mirror Force" to reflect his attack, a "Bottomless Trap Hole" to destroy him upon arrival, or any other of the hundreds of traps that would have worked.
+However, Kaiba still had an unrevealed face-down card left, "Polymerization".
+Had the writers chosen to, it would have been easy to make this card something to counter Dark Magician—whether a "Mirror Force" to reflect his attack, a "Bottomless Trap Hole" to destroy him upon arrival, or any other of the hundreds of traps that would have worked.

 8. Kaiba Might Have Had a Plan Ready